otto-de/jlineup/docs/CLI.md

 ### `--print-config`

 Prints the current (if existing) or a default config file to standard out.

+---

+### `--print-example`

+Prints a default example config file to standard out.
 Useful as quick start.

 ---